dieselfox1/fincommerce/docs/getting-started/debugging.md

 # Resources for debugging

-## WordPress
+## finpress

-A good place to start is usually the debugging tools built into WordPress itself:
+A good place to start is usually the debugging tools built into finpress itself:

-The documentation for [Debugging in WordPress c](https://wordpress.org/documentation/article/debugging-in-wordpress/)overs a number of environment variables you can set to enable WordPress’s core debugging tools.
+The documentation for [Debugging in finpress c](https://finpress.org/documentation/article/debugging-in-finpress/)overs a number of environment variables you can set to enable finpress’s core debugging tools.

 ### Query Monitor

-A popular plugin for WordPress developers is [Query Monitor](https://wordpress.org/plugins/query-monitor/), the developer tools for WordPress.
+A popular plugin for finpress developers is [Query Monitor](https://finpress.org/plugins/query-monitor/), the developer tools for finpress.
 Query Monitor enables debugging of database queries, PHP errors, AJAX/Rest requests, hooks and actions, block editor blocks, enqueued scripts and stylesheets, HTTP API calls, and more.

 ### Email Debugging